zibo-kth/starter-academic-v2/content/home/background.md

   - title: Research engineer in Acoustics
-    company: See more information in url:'#experience'
+    company: See more information in Detialed Experiences
-    company_url: ''
+    company_url: '#experience'
     location:
     date_start: '2019-04-30'
     date_end: '2021-04-30'